-- The "One Year Later" arc featured the team going on a mission to an African country in the middle of a civil war, where Monsieur Mallah and the Brain had gone into business selling clones of superheroes to the various belligerents.
+- Clone Army: The "One Year Later" arc featured the team going on a mission to an African country in the middle of a civil war, where Monsieur Mallah and the Brain had gone into business selling clones of superheroes to the various belligerents.

 - Clone Degeneration: The clone of Jay Garrick (the original Flash) created by The Brain, has to wear a suit that excretes a powerful anti-bacterial solution to keep his body from eating itself.

 - Cloning Blues: Recruited first as an amnesiac Metamorpho, later was faced by the original one and stated as a clone of him.
 After that he renamed as Shift and stayed in the team until he's going Driven to Suicide and remerged with Metamorpho.

 - Depraved Bisexual: The brutal dictator of the African country the team infiltrates is revealed to be one of these when he forces Thunder (who's undercover as one of his military advisors) to sleep with him.
 Originally, she believed he was only into men, but one of the other advisors says that the dictator just has "specific" tastes that don't correspond to gender.
 She never sleeps with him, instead Shift masquerades as her and douses him with a hallucinogen.

 - Death Seeker: The Brain is revealed to be one of these, having been driven nigh-suicidal by his existance as a disembodied brain.
 Worse, he cant really off himself anyway, and Mallah refuses to do it because he cant face life without his master.